jsoverson/grunt-preprocess/README.md

 # grunt-preprocess

-Preprocess files based off environment configuration
+Preprocess HTML and JavaScript with directives based off ENV configuration

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile][getting_started] with: `npm install grunt-preprocess`